-The City's continuing efforts to replace old cast iron water mains have played a major part in the decrease in pipeline breaks.
-Since 2013, the City has replaced approximately 220 miles of water mains across the city.
-The City's goal is to replace the remaining 60 miles of cast iron mains by 2024.
+The City's continuing program to replace old cast iron water mains has played a major part in the decrease in breaks.
+Some cast iron pipes had been in service for more than 100 years.
+Since 2013, the City has replaced approximately 180 miles of water pipelines across the city.
+The remaining 55 miles of cast iron water mains are scheduled to be replaced by 2025.
+The City now uses water mains made of durable polyvinyl chloride (PVC).